Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

 - SQL Server: Size [Standard_B2ms](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (2 vCPU / 8 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
 - SharePoint: Size [Standard_B4ms](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (4 vCPU / 16 GiB RAM) and OS disk is either a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint Subscription and 2019), or a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint 2016).

-You can visit <https://azure.com/e/c494029b0b034b8ca356c926dfd2688a> to estimate the monthly cost of the template in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.
+You can visit <https://azure.com/e/ec984bb923214cd1b8ee36d7ffc54e8e> to estimate the monthly cost of the template in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.

 ## Known issues

-- The password of the directory synchronization connection (set in parameter `serviceAccountsPassword`) needs to be re-entered in the "Edit synchronization connection" page, otherwise SharePoint is somehow unable to decrypt it and the import fails.
+- The password for the User Profile directory synchronization connection (value of parameter `otherAccountsPassword`) needs to be re-entered in the "Edit synchronization connection" page, otherwise the import fails (password decryption error).

 ## More information